Malayanil/Breast-Cancer-Prediction/README.md

 		from sklearn.model_selection import KFold
 		from sklearn.cross_validation import cross_val_score, cross_val_predict

+	2.2 Heatmaps show the Co-Relation between the features themselves and the colorbar beside each of the heatmaps show the numerical scale of the Heatmap.
+The dataset has been divided into 5 random non-repetitive portions and the Heatmap is plotted with 10 random non-repetitive data points; since all of the data from the dataset cannot be fit into a Heatmap as it will get cluttered.
+Then finally, combining all of the 5 Heatmaps, one final Heatmap is plotted for representing the full dataset.

+		im =ax.imshow(X[n:(n+10)])

+		ax.set_xticks(np.arange(len(features)))
+		ax.set_yticks(np.arange(len(features)))
+		ax.set_xticklabels(features)
+		ax.set_yticklabels(features)
+		plt.setp(ax.get_xticklabels(), rotation=45, ha="right", rotation_mode="anchor")

+		ax.set_title('Heatmap of Feature\'s CoRelations')
+		plt.gca().invert_xaxis()
+		fig.tight_layout()
+		plt.colorbar(im)
+		plt.show()

-	2.2 Now, we load the dataset into our DataFrame and then split and convert them into two different Arrays required for Training and Testing the dataset.
+	2.3 Now, we load the dataset into our DataFrame and then split and convert them into two different Arrays required for Training and Testing the dataset.

 		df = pd.read_csv('biopsy.csv')